JHU-PL-Lab/www-pl/logistics.md

 ### Gradescope

 [Gradescope](https://gradescope.com) will be used for assignment submission and grade posting.
-See CampusWire for the entry code.
+See Courselore for the entry code ([here](https://courselore.org/courses/8986607496/conversations/1) once you have made your Courselore account.)

 ### Assignments